raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 A "DSO Session" is established between two endpoints that acknowledge persistent DNS state via the exchange of DSO messages over the connection.
-This is distinct from, for example a DNS-over-TCP session as described in RC7766.
+This is distinct from a DNS-over-TCP session as described in RC7766.

 A "DSO Session" is terminated when the underlying connection is closed.